arelyx/prerecs/README.md

 `yoink/` contains the scraping + structuring pipeline that feeds the frontend.
 Below is the workflow for keeping the data fresh.

+tip: hi friend, if you're cloning the repo and playing around you DON'T need to run anything in `yoink`.
+The structured data is already committed, you can skip steps 1-4 and simply build the frontend and run the backend.

 ## 1. Environment Setup

 ```bash